Abuka-Victor/my-astro-blog/src/pages/about.md

 My professional development skills range from front and back-end development to mobile development and operations.

+Currently I’m a software engineer at Xpathedge, where I’m leading a team building the future of education management.

+I write simple articles about technical concepts and occasionally do sanity checklists and deep dives.

+I have some experience teaching, professionally, Physics, Mathematics and more recently Software Engineering.
+I also sometimes speak at conferences and events.

 I love writing about the things I am learning and usually I am soaked in the beauty of the world but right now I have my eyes on these majorly:

 *   Low level and Graphics Programming